 Calling all home improvement enthusiasts!
 Are you thinking about buying a portable work table?
 If you’re constantly using the lawn furniture to saw things on, and don’t have space in your garage or basement for a permanent workbench, these useful tools could be just what you need.
 Designed to be lightweight and portable, you can set them up for use whenever you need them, fold them up to take to a family member’s house to assist with some DIY, and store them away using minimal space until you need them again.

-There are a lot of portable work tables on the market, of varying prices and quality.
+There are a lot of portable work tables on the market, of varying prices and quality; fitting every budget.
 In this review, I’ve picked out two models from leading brands (Keter and Black & Decker Workmate WM425 —*click* for more infos, specs & reviews!–), and am going to have a look at how the two products compare.
 In the same affordable price bracket, and with similar product descriptions and intended usage, each aims to do the same job.
 So, let’s see how they compare!
 Hopefully I can save you a bit of time trawling through reviews by giving you all the information here to help you make an informed decision.

 First, have a look at the basic product information.